l-zeuch/yagpdb.vim/CONTRIBUTING.md

 ### Reviewing a Pull Request

-We reserve the right not to accept pull requests from community members who hane't been good citizens of the community; such behaviour includes not following the [Code of Conduct](.github/CODE_OF_CONDUCT.md) and applies within or outside of this project's scope.
+We reserve the right not to accept pull requests from community members who haven't been good citizens of the community; such behaviour includes not following the [Code of Conduct](.github/CODE_OF_CONDUCT.md) and applies within or outside this project's scope.

 #### Addressing review feedback